To fart on apathy.

 Since that time, the company has created multiple full-length and cabaret-length works for the stage and street:

-Since 2011, the company has offered weekend-long bouffon intensives in San Francisco, Santa Fe, Montreal, Toronto, Vancouver, Los Angeles, and Minneapolis.
-More intensives are currently planned for Minneapolos and Austin.
+Since 2011, the company has offered weekend-long bouffon intensives in San Francisco, Santa Fe, Montreal, Toronto, Vancouver, Los Angeles, Minneapolis, and Las Vegas.
 In 2013, in collaboration with the San Francisco Circus Center/Clown Conservatory, Naked Empire’s Artistic Director led a 7-week Bouffon Intensive.
 The intensive featured guest instruction by Dell’Arte International’s Founding Artistic Director, Joan Schirle, and was the most comprehensive bouffon training ever offered in the United States.

-Naked Empire’s awards and grants include: Mama Calizo’s Voice Factory Artist Residency, SF Bay Guardian Best of the Bay, Center for Cultural Innovation Quick Grant, San Francisco Arts Commission – Cultural Equity Grant, SF Best of the Fringe, Steuy – Best Fusion Theater, Official Selection – Toronto Festival of Clowns, Plank Magazine Talk of the Fringe Award – Vancouver, Critic’s Pick Nominee – Vancouver Fringe, Theatre Bay Area CA$H Grant, Center for Cultural Innovation Investing in Artists Grant, Kenneth Rainin Foundation New & Experimental Works Grant
+Naked Empire’s awards and grants include: Mama Calizo’s Voice Factory Artist Residency, SF Bay Guardian Best of the Bay, Center for Cultural Innovation Quick Grant, San Francisco Arts Commission – Cultural Equity Grant, SF Best of the Fringe, Steuy – Best Fusion Theater, Official Selection – Toronto Festival of Clowns, Plank Magazine Talk of the Fringe Award – Vancouver, Georgia Straight, Critic’s Pick Nominee – Vancouver Fringe, Theatre Bay Area CA$H Grant, Center for Cultural Innovation Investing in Artists Grant, Kenneth Rainin Foundation New & Experimental Works Grant, and The Puffin Foundation Grant.

 Bouffon is a broad performance realm rooted in satire and mockery.
 Naked Empire’s approach and aesthetic may not be the same as other practitioners.
 Critics have described our work as follows: